 Trisomy 13 occurs in 1 of 10,000-16,000 births and the incidence increases with increased maternal age.
 The risk of recurrence in future pregnancies is 1%.
 Most cases are not inherited and result from random formation of eggs and sperm in healthy parents.

-Our program has been tracking Trisomy 13 among live births in select counties since 2005 and are gradually expanding statewide.
+Our program has been tracking Trisomy 13 among live births in select counties since 2005.

 Common Associated Conditions

 Babies with trisomy 13 will have a characteristic group of problems that may include the following: microcephaly (small head size), cleft lip and/or cleft palate (facial and/or oral defect), omphalocele (abdominal defect), spina bifida (open spine defect), microphthalmia (small eyes), anophthalmia (absent eyes), scalp defects, polydactyly (extra fingers and toes), cryptorchidism (undescended testes), omphalocele (infant's intestines, liver or other organs stick outside of the belly), holoprosencephaly (anatomic defect of the brain involving the forebrain), kidney defects, and skin defects of the scalp.
 About 80% of infants with Trisomy 13 will have a heart defect as well.
 The type of heart defect varies, but most often would be a ventricular septal defect (opening between the lower heart chambers), an atrial septal defect (opening between the upper heart chambers), a patent ductus arteriosus (a blood vessel from fetal life that does not close), or dextrocardia, which is a location of the heart on the right side of the chest instead of the left side.